 The way I’d recommend you do it is by taking many 30 second exposures.
 If you shoot 30 second exposures with no time between shots, you’ll be able to achieve the same effect.
 Once you have the hundreds of photos at the end of your shoot, you’ll have to load them in Photoshop, and set the blend mode to “Lighten” on all of the layers but one.
 This will produce a starting point towards your final image, and you should see the star trails at this point.

-Night photography is a whole different beast, but once you figure it out you will find that it can be incredibly rewarding.
+Night photography is a whole different beast.
+Although, once you figure it out you will find that it can be incredibly rewarding.
 On the nights where the sunsets are just too clear, you can stick around and shoot the night sky and still come away with stunning images.
 It’s easy to get discouraged with night photography, as it is much easier to make mistakes.
 However, after you try a few times, you’ll learn from your mistakes.
 With practice, you become an amazing night shooter, capable of creating stunning night photography.